 This article tells you how to exit explorer in Windows Vista and Windows 7 using the New Start menu.

 Have you come across the problem where some of the Gadgets that you added to the Sidebar/Desktop are not displayed correctly?
 For example, the clock gadget may be displayed as a black square containing only the “seconds” hand.
-Other gadgets may show up as white rectangles with an information (i) … Read more
+Other gadgets may show up as white rectangles with an information (i) icon and a plus sign. … Read more